Codelessly/ResponsiveFramework/README.md

 Replaces the core AutoScale functionality of ResponsiveWrapper.
 ResponsiveScaledBox renders the `child` widget with the specified `width`.

+This widget wraps the Flutter `FittedBox` widget with a `LayoutBuilder` and `MediaQuery`.

+**Why should you use a `ResponsiveScaledBox`?**

-This widget simply wraps the Flutter `FittedBox` widget with a `LayoutBuilder` and `MediaQuery`.
-Use a `ResponsiveScaledBox` instead of a `FittedBox` if the layout being wrapped is full screen as the widget helps calculate scaled `MediaQueryData`.
+Use a `ResponsiveScaledBox` instead of a `FittedBox` if the layout is full screen as the widget helps calculate correctly scaled `MediaQueryData`.

 #### MaxWidthBox
 > MaxWidthBox(maxWidth: maxWidth, background: background, child: child);

-Limits the `child` widget to the `maxWidth` and paints an optional `background` behind the widget.
+Limit the `child` widget to the `maxWidth` and paints an optional `background` behind the widget.

 This widget is helpful for limiting the content width on large desktop displays and creating gutters on the left and right side of the page.

-### The remainder of the legacy ReadMe is preserved below as the concepts are useful and supported by the new widgets.
+### The remainder of the legacy ReadMe is preserved below as the concepts are still useful and used by the new widgets.
 ResponsiveWrapper has been deprecated and removed.

 ### The Problem
 Supporting multiple display sizes often means recreating the same layout multiple times.
 Under the traditional _Bootstrap_ approach, building responsive UI is time consuming, frustrating and repetitive.
 Furthermore, getting everything pixel perfect is near impossible and simple edits take hours.